capistrano/sshkit/EXAMPLES.md

 **Note:** This example is a bit misleading, as the `www-data` user doesn't have a shell defined, one cannot switch to that user.

+## Run a command with a different effective group ID

+    on hosts do |host|
+      as user: 'www-data', group: 'project-group' do
+        in '/var/log' do
+          execute :touch, 'somefile'
+          execute :ls, '-l'
+        end
+      end

+One will see that the created file is owned by the user `www-data` and the group `project-group`.

+When combined with the `umask` configuration option, it is easy to share scripts for deployment between team members without sharing logins.

 ## Stack directory nestings

     on hosts do